How to Track Google Business Profile Clicks in Google Analytics

 The secret is to use UTM parameters, which are just short codes appended to your URL that are sent to Google Analytics to show you where the traffic came from.
 You can use Google’s URL Builder tool, or my UTM template, a spreadsheet that mimics the setup and keeps your links organized.
 This is what my spreadsheet looks like and how it works.
 Below, you can see what each column represents.

-Get My UTM Template
+Get My UTM Tagging Template

 Go to File > Make a Copy to begin using it!